Amanda and the Alien

 Amanda and the Alien (or Alien Love in the United Kingdom) is a 1995 made-for-cable science fiction comedy film directed by Jon Kroll and starring Nicole Eggert as Amanda Patterson.
 It premiered on Showtime on August 20, 1995.

-Background

-Amanda and the Alien is based upon the short story of the same name written by Robert Silverberg.
+The film is loosely based on the short story of the same name written by Robert Silverberg.

 Premise

 Amanda Patterson, a typical Gen X girl and employee at an upscale clothing store, is leading a relatively lonely and unremarkable life.
 All this changes when an alien that's been held at a secret military installation escapes by taking over the body of one of the base employees.
 Amanda finds the fugitive alien and decides to help him hide from the government agents chasing him, a seemingly easy task, as the alien must change host bodies every few days.

+Amanda becomes attracted to the alien after it takes over the body of Amanda's unfaithful boyfriend and proves to be a better partner than him.
+The two become lovers and she decides to take the alien to its rendezvous spot.
+They are followed by government agents who have discovered that Amanda is helping the alien evade capture.
+Eventually the two manage to make it to the rendezvous spot but not without the alien needing to switch bodies a few times.
+The alien promises that it will tell the others of its kind to avoid using the planet for resources and food, as they try to avoid planets with intelligent lifeforms.
+Before it leaves, the alien gives Amanda a gift - a vision of the universe, which she later incorporates into her artwork.
+The film ends with Amanda appearing as a guest on a talk show where the topic is alien encounters.
+When she tries to explain that the alien only fed out of necessity and was otherwise good, the host mocks her.